cabeen/qit/README.md

 # The Quantitative Imaging Toolkit

-The repository for the Quantitative Imaging Toolkit (QIT).
+Welsome to the repository for the Quantitative Imaging Toolkit (QIT).
 QIT is a software  package for visualization, exploration, and analysis of neuroimaging datasets.
 QIT supports a variety of magnetic resonance imaging (MRI) with advanced capabilities for mapping brain microstructure and connectivity using diffusion MRI, and it also has an expanding base of microscopy tools.
 You can learn more at the [QIT website](http://cabeen.io/qitwiki).
 Presently, QIT is only